 This article is adopted and intended to comply with the Texas Public Funds Investment Act, Chapter 2256, Government Code, as that act may be amended from time to time (the "PFIA").
 It is the policy of the authority to invest public funds in a manner which will provide the maximum security with the highest investment return while meeting the daily cash flow demands of the authority conforming to all state and local statutes governing the investment of public funds.
-The authority's investment policy is approved by the board and is adopted to provide investment policy guidelines for use by authority staff and its advisors.
+The authority's investment policyInvestment Policy and Strategy is approved by the board and is adopted to provide investment policy and strategy guidelines for use by authority staff and its advisors.